medvedevgroup/varmatch/README.md

 # VarMatch
 robust matching of small variant datasets using flexible scoring schemes

+# [New] VarMatch for multiple datasets
+The GIAB branch of VarMatch can compare complex variants from multiple (>=3) datasets.

+To download the GIAB branch, use command ```git clone -b giab https://github.com/medvedevgroup/varmatch.git```

 # Authors
 - Chen Sun (The Pennsylvania State University)
 - Paul Medvedev (The Pennsylvania State University)